ariaghora/mint/README.md

   Some of notable features:
 - NumPy style broadcasting
 - BLAS backend (optional)
-- OpenMP acceleration when enabled
+- OpenMP acceleration (when linked)

 ```